drug-design/course/docs/chapters/peptidomimetics.md

 ### Challenges in Peptide Modifications

-The successive modifications of the structure of a reference peptide are feasible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/challenges-peptide-modifications-6b2902ed'><i class='fa fa-play' aria-hidden='true'></i></button>The successive modifications of the structure of a reference peptide are feasible.
 The advantages of this approach are multiple: a number of biologically active molecules are generated; they shed light on the structural requirements for biological activities; and they pave the road for deciding which molecules to synthesize next. {newLine} This approach requires however a continuous effort of chemical syntheses.
 The accumulation of active molecules may nurture the illusion that the breakthrough is "just around the bend".
 However in this approach it is difficult to assess if substantial progress was made until real clinical trials indicate the exact situation. {newLine} If it succeeds, the knowledge gained can be easily transposed to other similar projects.
 If it fails, the structural information acquired is of great value for considering a de novo design strategy for non peptidic mimics.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer